anktsrkr/anktsrkr.github.io/content/post/introducing-azure-firewall-in-hub-spoke-network-topology-in-azure.md

 There are three ways Spokes can talk to each other.
 All has it's own pros and cons.

 #### 1. Leveraging ExpressRoute <cite>[^1]</cite>
-  Thought we have not talked about the connectivity between On-Prem and Azure, but please note, if ExpressRoute is in use to allow connectivity from on-prem locations, we can leverage the ExpressRoute circuit to provide native spoke to spoke communication.
+ If ExpressRoute is in use to allow connectivity from on-prem locations, we can leverage the ExpressRoute circuit to provide native spoke to spoke communication.
 Either a default route (0.0.0.0/0) or a summary route comprising all the networks for the region VNETs can be injected via BGP across ExpressRoute.

 [^1]:  [Leveraging Expressroute](https://github.com/microsoft/Common-Design-Principles-for-a-Hub-and-Spoke-VNET-Archiecture#option-1-leveraging-expressroute)